Preventing Neck Pain from Weight Lifting Safely

 If your body isn't oriented appropriately and your traps are too tight, lifting can also create neck pain.
 One bad motion or too much weight can create long-term pain or muscle cramping.

 Your neck is more prone to suffer when you lift large objects without appropriate support.
 Lifting might produce neck discomfort when supporting muscles fail.
-To compensate for this imbalance, which strains and wears one out, the neck muscles must work harder.

 Moreover, incorrect form can directly strain the neck, particularly in rows and deadlifts.
 Lifting weights thus creates persistent neck pain that makes it difficult to do activities in the gym and in daily life.